LofiMonk/bot-topia/README.md

 current version is 1.0.8

 Welcome!
 Bot-Topia is an addon that allows you to build bots, craft parts and add them to your bot.
-You can even craft Bot Chips to program your bots to do jobs for you.
-This guide will help you with all your bot needs.
-This is my first addon and is a work in progress.
+You can even craft Bot Chips to program your bots to do jobs for you.This is my first addon and is a work in progress.
 Enjoy!

 ## Change Log